“Wherever I am, if I’ve got a book with me,

 Children are given a wide range of opportunities to develop their skills of speaking and listening.
 Sandhills encourages children to talk confidently to one another as well as an audience and to talk in role; these activities will provide them with the necessary skills to take turns, listen carefully, challenge ideas of others and respond to questions.

 Reading is an important skill and at Sandhills we encourage our children to develop a love of books.
 Our Literacy lessons allow children to share and discuss texts from a range of genres which complement and support our creative curriculum.
-The children are taught phonics and spelling using the recommended synthetic phonics approach through the Letters and Sounds guidelines.
+The school teaches phonics using the Read Write Inc programme, which is a cohesive and creative approach to teaching reading and writing.
 They are taught to read using a wide range of reading strategies.
 Books used include books from different published reading schemes, including Oxford Reading Tree, alongside other materials.
 At Sandhills each class has its own reading corner with a wide range of age appropriate fiction and non-fiction texts that the children can choose to read at school and at home.

 Sandhills incorporates aspects of Story Telling and Talk for Writing to support the children in developing their writing skills.
 Spelling, grammar and punctuation are embedded in all lessons across the curriculum and also are taught on their own in separate lessons.
 We encourage our children to magpie ideas from a range of texts to support their development and understanding of writing for different purposes.